iwehrman/brackets/README.md

 Note: this will complete the merge directly into master without the need for a pull request.

 ## Merging master into edge-code

+Edge Code is built and released off of the on-going `edge-code` branch.
+As such, in addition to committing new Edge Code changes here, we'll periodically need to merge the latest Brackets changes as well.
+To do so, please complete the "Merging brackets changes into master" instructions above first.
+Then, follow these steps to merge those adobe/brackets changes from `master` into the `edge-code` branch.

 To integrate the latest changes from master (eg. integrating brackets as above), do the following: